DiffSK/configobj/docs/validate.rst

 .. code-block:: python

     def special_list(value, length):
+        #Make sure to import all exceptions that will be used
+        from validate import VdtParamError, VdtTypeError, VdtValueTooLongError, VdtValueTooShortError,VdtTypeError, VdtValueTooSmallError, VdtValueTooBigError
         """
         Check that the supplied value is a list of integers, with 'length' entries, and each entry between 0 and 99.